WACOMalt/DVGrabber/carrier-board/README.md

-# Raspberry Pi Compute Module 4 (CM4) Carrier Board for Capturing DV Footage via Firewire PCIe Card.
+# Raspberry Pi CM4 Carrier Board for Capturing DV Footage via Firewire PCIe Card.

 ![Rendered example of RPi CM4 Carrier Template PCB](https://raw.githubusercontent.com/ShawnHymel/rpi-cm4-carrier-template/main/images/rpi-cm4-carrier-template-rendered.png)

 This project aims to be an open source replacement for expensive and closed-source Firewire Capture devices, that anyone can build themselves.

 **NOTE** This project requires KiCad 6 or higher.

+**NOTE** As of this writing, only one type of Firewire card has been tested to work with the CM4 (by someone other than myself).
+The chipset on the working card was a VT6307 and it had an ASM1083 on it.
+Once I have more first-hand information about specific working cards this info will be updated with model numbers/purchase links.

 This project uses the CM4 library parts from the IO board KiCad files ([found here](http://datasheets.raspberrypi.org/cm4io/CM4IO-KiCAD.zip)).
 This project used as a starting point ShawnHymel's wonderful carrier board template ([found here](https://github.com/ShawnHymel/rpi-cm4-carrier-template)).